Why Do Some Interventions Fail?

 • More personal responsibility

-Changing physical locations and transitioning back home or into a sober living community can feel overwhelming after residential care.
+Changing physical locations and transitioning back home can feel overwhelming after residential care.
 You may feel strange and uncomfortable until you become familiar with the routines, people, and settings.
 Even people in outpatient treatment programs experience some increased stress after graduating from the program and entering continuing care.

 What Are the Best Ways to Manage Symptoms?